-Why Imperial FloatsWhy choose Imperial over a cheaper competitor?
+Why Imperial FloatsWhy choose an Imperial float over a cheaper competitor?

 HOW IS IMPERIAL DIFFERENT OR BETTER?

-Imperial Floats manufacturing process is not subject to the cost-cutting practices typical of the mass-produced Chinese float manufacturers.
-To our knowledge, ALL of our competitors floats out of China are mass produced by high-volume no-name fabricators who make floats for most of the imported brand names that have popped up in recent years.
-None of these Australian float vendors actually make their own products nor have any meaningful control over the quality of their products.
-In order to be competitive, the Chinese manufacturers who make these floats must offer the Australian vendors the lowest possible price by using the cheapest available materials and labour otherwise the next manufacturer will.
+Imperial Floats manufacturing process is not subject to the cost-cutting practices typical of the mass-produced overseas float manufacturers.
+To our knowledge, ALL of our competitors overseas floats are mass produced by factories that make floats for most of the imported brand names that have popped up in recent years.
+None of these float vendors actually make their own products nor have any meaningful control over the quality of their products.
+The only way these factories can be competitive is to offer the Australian vendors a very low price by using the cheapest available (often recycled) materials and labour otherwise the next factory will.
 Nothing great was ever produced using the cheapest materials and labour!

-In contrast, Imperial floats are built in our own wholly owned 6400 square meter factory and by our own qualified fabrication staff who only make Imperial floats and special vehicles.
-Our floats are designed by our engineering team specifying first-grade materials and finished to an exacting quality standard and continually refined for over 14 years.
 Our ethos is simply to build a great quality float at a great price point.
 The first part of that statement is where we differ dramatically over our competitors.
+Whilst our prices are similar to our low price competitors, that’s where the similarities end.
 If you are interested in the technical differences, we would love to share those in detail in a conversation though for the sake of this overview, here are the highlights.

-While mass manufacturers typically use recycled steel due to its lower cost, Imperial floats only use Australian BHP, A grade, engineered virgin steel.
-Recycled steel is made up of numerous different materials that can include car bodies to cutlery all blended together so material strength and quality is rarely consistent and cannot be guaranteed from one batch to another.
+While mass manufacturers typically use recycled steel due to its lower cost, Imperial floats only use A grade, Australian BHP engineered virgin steel.
+Recycled steel is made up of numerous different materials that can include car bodies to cutlery blended together leading to material strength and quality deficits.

 Our floats are designed from the ground up by our team of qualified engineers using the world’s leading 3D Cad Engineering software, Solidworks.
 Solidworks 3D CAD software is used by Nasa and Boeing Aircraft corporation to design and test their airframes inside their computers before they are physically built with absolute precision.
 Imperial harness this powerful tool to do the same.
 We simulate the harshest treatments and load scenarios to ensure the service life of each imperial float is second to none.
 This world-class engineering software has also allowed us to engineer a perfect weight balance between the axels and the drawbar leading to one of the best towing floats on the market as well as the most reliable.

-Atop our purpose made fibreglass heavy duty flooring sits our thematically sealed dimple finish, 10mm non-slip rubber flooring providing further protection, ease of cleaning and comfort.
+Atop our purpose made fiberglass heavy duty flooring and our walls sits our thematically sealed dimple finish, Pirelli 10mm non-slip rubber flooring providing further protection, ease of cleaning and comfort.
 All of this is sealed in with industrial grade UV stabilized Sikaflex 291 as used by Sea Ray and Bayliner boats to chemically weld together massive boat hulls to designed to endure the worlds harshest conditions for decades.

 Suspension and Axels: